-It’s official – the long hot summer that we were promised has turned out to be something of a damp squib.
+It’s official – the long hot summer we were promised has turned out to be a damp squib.
 With some foreign travel companies even providing sunshine guarantees on their holidays, it’s no wonder that despite the exchange rates, British holiday makers are changing their pounds for Euros and Dollars and heading abroad for some warm weather.
 But if you decide to take your car across the channel, or go on a fly-drive holiday, it’s important to know the rules of the road in your destination.
 Victoria Gallanders looks at how you should prepare before driving abroad, and what you should do if you’re unfortunate enough to have an accident in a foreign land.

 Do some research

 Before you pack your suitcases, it’s a good idea to check the driving laws for the country you’re going to.
 Now most people know that you have to drive on the right in mainland Europe but there are some laws which aren’t so well known, for example:

 - Did you know that in France the speed limit on the motorways changes when it rains?

 - Or that in most European countries the drink driving limit is over a third less than in the UK?

 - Or even that in Croatia cars must be driven with their headlights on at all times?